SwarmStorm/awesome/README.md

 ## Python

-*   [Azzedde/paper\_to\_podcast](https://github.com/Azzedde/paper_to_podcast) - A very quick and intuitive project that transforms any research paper into an engaging discussion between 3 persons to make you listen and have intuitive thoughts about the paper instead of using a paper reader.
-This is the perfect project for podcast lovers like me.
+*   [Azzedde/paper\_to\_podcast](https://github.com/Azzedde/paper_to_podcast) - A very quick project that transforms research papers into engaging three-person discussions, offering an intuitive and thought-provoking listening experience.
+Perfect for podcast enthusiasts seeking a fresh way to explore academic content.

 *   [Ronoh4/KnowledgeGraphCrew](https://github.com/Ronoh4/KnowledgeGraphCrew) -